jwiegley/johnwiegley/drafts/here-and-there.md

-Here and there
-have separated us.
+"Here" and "there" have separated us.
-All of my wandering
-is nothing more than
+For all my wandering is nothing more than the distance between me and Thee.
-the distance
-between me and Thee